 As my daughter hit the three-month mark, it became a little bit easier.
-By the six month mark we were getting into a groove, and by the eight-month mark, I began to feel like a normal human being again.
-It was at this point in time, that I started to think about working from home.
+By the six month mark, we were getting into a groove, and by the eight-month mark, I began to feel like a normal human being again.
+It was at this point that I started to think about working from home.

-While many individuals decide to work-at-home to achieve better work-life balance, working at home with a newborn, presents many new challenges for both moms and dads.
-Looking back, I’m not sure how I would have handled a newborn and working at the same time.
+While many individuals decide to work-at-home to achieve a better work-life balance, working at home with a newborn, presents many challenges for both moms and dads.
+Looking back, I’m not sure how I would have handled an infant and working at the same time.

 1. Boobie Time = Work Time

 I breastfed all my kids, and during those marathon nursing sessions, I’d set up on the sofa with my laptop, my phone, and a big glass of water.
-Latch the baby on and get to work!
-She was content, I had a dedicated period of time when I HAD to be sitting, not cleaning or chasing bigger kids.
+Latch the baby on and get to work.
+She was content, and I had a dedicated period when I had to be sitting, not cleaning or chasing the bigger kids around.
 I got so much done! – Evin Cooper of Food Good, Laundry Bad

 2. Master Your Mindset

-Amidst the craziness of excess hormones, nerves, and lack of confidence (and sleep for that matter) you need to figure out how to stay positive, see the bigger picture and take things as they come.
-Mastering your mindset is crucial in keeping your cool so that you can work at home, take care of a newborn and bypass the epic meltdown that is sure to come if you don’t.
-Watch The Secret, download some free podcasts, or do whatever it takes to live in the moment during this special time. – Jennifer Donogh
+Amidst the craziness of excess hormones, nerves, lack of confidence, and sleep, you need to figure out how to stay positive, see the bigger picture, and take things as they come.
+Mastering your mindset is crucial in keeping your cool so that you can work-at-home, take care of a newborn, and bypass the epic meltdown that’s sure to come if you don’t.
+Watch The Secret, listen to some free podcasts, or do whatever it takes to live in the moment during this special time. – Jennifer Donogh

 3. Mute Button

 I’ve worked at home with two newborns.
-My advice: Be sure to have an iPhone or device you can do most of your work from when you can’t be at your computer, be sure your phone has an easy access MUTE button and use it often, learn to type while breastfeeding, and set up your laptop in your lap in a recliner and prop baby next to you or on your chest.
+My advice: Be sure to have a smartphone you can do most of your work from when you can’t be at your computer.
+Be sure your phone has an easy access mute button and use it often, learn to type while breastfeeding, and set up your laptop in your lap in a recliner and prop baby next to you or on your chest.
 When he’s not sitting with you, get a great baby swing!
-Also, BE FLEXIBLE and don’t expect things to go perfectly – in 4-5 years it will get easier. – Melissa Kaupke
+Also, be flexible and don’t expect things to go perfectly – in a few years, it will get easier. – Melissa Kaupke

-Working from home can definitely give you a better peace of mind as a new mom.
-But, be prepared to work STRANGE hours!
-Sometimes you may need to sleep at 10am with your baby and work at 2am when you are awake with a feeding.
-And remember, it is just a SEASON of your life.
-Try and enjoy it! – Cindy Hamilton of Hamilton Marketing Group
+Working from home can give you better peace of mind as a new mom.
+But, be prepared to work strange hours.
+Sometimes you may need to sleep at 10 AM with your baby and work at 2 AM when you are awake with feeding.
+And remember, it is just a season of your life.
+Try and enjoy it. – Cindy Hamilton of Hamilton Marketing Group

 6. Don’t Nap When They Nap

 I don’t nap when my daughter naps.
-I try to take advantage of those times and do as much work as possible.
+I try to take advantage of those times to do as much work as possible.
 That is my time to read or do some work that requires my undivided attention.
-As my daughter takes a few 2-hour naps it allows to me to accomplish quite a bit. – Aja Stallworth of Globetripping Travel
+As my daughter takes a few 2-hour naps, it allows me to accomplish quite a bit. – Aja Stallworth of Globetripping Travel

-Did you leave your 9-5 to work 9-5?
+Did you leave your 9-to-5 to work 9-to-5?
 Work around the schedule you have set for your newborn (or the one they have set for you).
 If you have the benefit of making your own work schedule, realize that you do have the power to adjust it as needed.
 That’s a perk of working from home.
-Why fluster yourself by trying to force a proverbial ‘9-5' when you don’t have to?
+Why fluster yourself by trying to force a proverbial 9-to-5 when you don’t have to?
 You really can make the best gains during your newborn’s downtime when you just roll with it and stay flexible. – LP Share of PendCo

-When working from home with a newborn recognize that your workday will need to be flexible because a newborn’s schedule is unpredictable until you can develop a regular routine.
-It’s also very easy to overlap home life with work life, try to keep them separate otherwise you will feel burn out because you will feel like you don’t get a break.
+When working from home with a newborn, recognize that your workday will need to be flexible because a newborn’s schedule is unpredictable until you can develop a routine.
+It’s also very easy to overlap home life with work life.
+Try to keep them separate; otherwise, you will burn out because you will feel like you don’t get a break.
 So, be sure to give yourself some quiet time every day, even if it is just five minutes. – Michelle Morton

 You won’t get the long stretches of uninterrupted time you used to get before your little one entered the picture, but you will get some solid chunks of time while he or she naps.
 Use this time to do the things you can’t do holding your baby, such as interviewing, preparing mailers, or taking notes.
 Other things, such as keyboarding, can be accomplished with your baby in a sling, so you can save those for when your baby is awake. – Jennifer Roland of Freelance Writer